 3. CUT IN HALF AND SCOOP

 Once the potatoes have cooked through, they'll come out of the oven and will need a little time to cool down.
 You don't want to slice into a piping hot potato...nor do you want to hold one in your hand.
 Speaking from experience.
 Patience has never been my strong suit.

-Then, to make your twice baked potatoes even better, you top them off with more cheese, and maybe an extra sprinkle of bacon or herbs if you’re feeling generous.
+Then, to make your twice baked potatoes even better, you top them off with more cheese, and maybe an extra sprinkle of herbs if you're feeling generous.

 Once the potatoes have been stuffed, they're returned to the oven on a lower heat setting for about 20 minutes or so.
 Just long enough for the cheesy filling to melt down and blend in with the other added ingredients.

-For entertaining purposes, it’s always nice to have as much done in advance as possible and for the food to be hot when your guests actually eat it.
-Again, emphasizing why these twice baked potatoes are perfect for cookouts!
+For entertaining purposes, it's always nice to have as much done in advance as possible and for the food to be hot when your guests actually eat it.
+Again, emphasizing why these Twice-Baked Dill Potatoes with Havarti Cheese are perfect for cookouts!

 After the potatoes are stuffed and before they go back into the oven for the second go-round, you would simply cover your baking sheet with foil or plastic wrap and place them in the refrigerator until about 30 minutes or so prior to serving time.